n-korkishko/pdsnd_github/README.md

 ### Credits
 I was appreciated by the structure and content of "Programming for data science" nan-degree from Udacity.
-It really helped me to upgrade my knowledge and skills, and I'll definitely recommend it to everyone who wants to uplift their expertise in this area. https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104
+It really helped me to upgrade my knowledge and skills, and I'll definitely recommend it to everyone who wants to uplift their expertise in this area. https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104 Also, a big kudos to my partner, who patiently answered all my technical questions.